ELLDER054/rusty-gizmo/README.md

 ## Documentation
 Check out the [main website](http://gizmolang.org/). *This doesn't work anymore

+## Examples
+Check out the examples folder for some programs to show you the ropes.

 ## Building
 To clone the project from github, use:
 ```shell